ase-23-the-bald-owls/swiss-card-exchange/README.md

 the mail-function sends the emails to [MailHog](https://github.com/mailhog/MailHog).
 The deployment of MailHog is defined in the top level [docker-compose.yml](docker-compose.yml) under the service mail.

+## Docker

+Our setup heavily relies on docker.
+If you use a linux distro, make sure docker is installed according to this guideline of docker inc: <https://docs.docker.com/engine/install/ubuntu/>.\
+Maybe some features used in the Dockerfiles are not available when your docker daemon does not use buildkit to build the containers.\
+You need buildkit to build the docker images.
+If your docker cli does not use buildkit by default, enable it following the guide here: <https://docs.docker.com/engine/reference/commandline/dockerd/#feature-options>.

 ## Local development

 For local development, the local development environment with the supabase-cli is recommended.